UPB-RustWorkshop/.github/profile/Readme.md

 # Rust Workshop

-Please find all informations about out workshop on our [website](https://rust.ipworkshop.ro/)
+Please find all information about out workshop on our [website](https://rust.ipworkshop.ro/)